evagabriela/WDI/curriculum/week-02/02-functions/README.md

     (describes what it does, short, and uses camelCase)

 #### Calling a function
-To run the code in a function, we **call**, or invoke, the function by using the function name followed by parenthesis.
+To run the code in a function, we **call**, or invoke, the function by using the function name followed by parentheses.

 ![](http://circuits-assets.generalassemb.ly/prod/asset/5055/code_block_6.png)